15 Top Paddle Board Accessories: Needs & Fun-to-Haves

 2. PFD or Life Jacket

-PFD stands for Personal Flotation Device.
+PFD stands for Personal Flotation Device, also known as a life jacket or life vest.
 Most state/provincial governments have laws about PFD use when boating.
 So know the laws where you’ll be paddling.

 Many manufacturers make PFDs that are paddling-specific, meaning there’s plenty of room for your shoulders to move.
+If you also kayak, choose one with a high back to accommodate kayak seats.
+You can use the same life vest for all your paddling excursions.
 Models that include pockets and D-rings are handy for stowing keys and other items you wouldn’t want to lose.

 This vest-style inflatable PFD is super low-profile

-If you don’t want to wear a traditional bulky PFD, consider a self-inflating vest or belt style.
-These start on the pricey side, but very low profile.
+If you don’t want to wear a traditional PFD with the bulky foam used for flotation, consider a self-inflating vest or belt style.
+These start on the pricey side but are very low profile.
 They inflate with a Co2 canister.
 Some inflate automatically upon impact with the water and others inflate only with a pull cord.

 Also see: Safety First: Wear a Life Jacket When You SUP